Hi, I’m Abigail. I love food, my children, and my husband – in that order.

 - Caffeine usually in coffee and tea, which can cause hot flashes;

 - Spicy feeds.
-Try instead mild spices and flavorful herbs.
+Try mild spices and flavorful herbs instead.

-Remember, when it comes to good health, the key word is balance.
-Don’t over-indulge in one thing, but take these superfoods, mix and match it with your daily menu.
+Don’t over-indulge in one thing, but take these hormone balancing foods, mix and match it with your daily menu.

-Your diet should always be a good balance of portions and ingredients.
+Your diet should always be a right balance of portions and ingredients.
 A professional nutritionist may help you achieve that.

 Best Ways to Balance Your Hormones Naturally

-- And water, it practically cures anything.
-Hydration is very important.
+- And water practically cures anything.
+Hydration is essential.
 When not drinking water, I eat water-rich fruits like watermelons.

-The superfoods diet and the healthy lifestyle is not only something we do when we feel our ‘girly illnesses’.
-It should be a constant and consistent thing we do even when we feel good.
+The healthy diet and lifestyle is not only something we do when we feel our ‘girly illnesses.’

-Not only do these superfoods and healthy lifestyle promote good health, but we are pro-actively preventing these ‘girly illnesses’ from recurring.
-As the doctors would say, prevention is always better than cure.
+Not only do these superfoods and healthy lifestyle promote good health, but also we are pro-actively preventing these ‘girly illnesses’ from recurring.